 Sterility.
-Radical prostatectomy cuts the connection between the testicles and the urethra and causes retrograde ejaculation.
+Radical prostatectomy cuts the connection between the testicles and the urethra.
+This leads to permanent loss of ejaculation.
 This results in a man being unable to naturally provide sperm for a biological child.
 A man may be able to have an orgasm, but there will be no ejaculate.
-In other words, the orgasm is "dry."
+In other words, the orgasm is “dry.”

-Lymphedema.
+.
 Lymphedema is a condition in which fluid collects in the soft tissues, causing swelling.
 This may be caused by inflammation, blockages, or removal of the lymph nodes during surgery.
+This may need to be drained by a radiology procedure.
 Although rare, if lymph nodes are removed, fluid may collect in the legs or genital region over time.
 Pain and swelling result.
 Physical therapy is often helpful in treating the effects of lymphedema.